 Abstract Awards

-We are pleased to present the N&G 2024 Best Abstract Awards
+We are pleased to present the N&G 2025 Best Abstract Awards

-We are pleased to present the N&G 2024 Best Abstract Awards.
-The N&G award recognizes young physicians for their work in two categories: Neonatology/Infancy and Obesity.
-The awards are supported by an educational grant from the Nestlé Nutrition Institute for the best abstracts submitted to 11th International Conference on Nutrition & Growth.
+The N&G award recognizes young physicians for their work in two categories: “Neonatal & Prematurity” and “Obesity”.
+The awards are supported by an educational grant from the NNI (Nestlé Nutrition Institute) for the best abstracts submitted to the 12th International Conference on Nutrition & Growth.

 Each abstract will receive a €5,000 prize.